What Was the Goal of the Challenge?

 Whether you are at risk or not, learning more about diabetes is important.
 That's because Type 2 diabetes is one of the most important health challenges we face in the United States.
 You probably know someone - a family member, neighbor, coworker - who struggles with the disease.
 Understanding how diabetes affects individuals and the population as a whole is the first step in reversing the risk.
 Consider:

 Prediabetes: The diabetes wake-up call

 If you have prediabetes, then your blood glucose levels are higher than normal, but not high enough to be classified as having diabetes.
 People with prediabetes usually don't see many signs or symptoms.
 Knowing your risk allows you to make the necessary lifestyle changes to reverse the risk of diabetes.
 The likelihood of developing full-blown diabetes, in the next 10 years, increases by 50 percent, if you have prediabetes.
 Some people with prediabetes will progress to diabetes even sooner.

 Type 1 and Type 2 diabetes are very different

 While there are definite similarities between Type 1 and Type 2 diabetes - namely, they both involve elevated levels of blood glucose - they are very different in terms of scope.
 Type 1 is usually diagnosed in children and young adults.
 It accounts for less than 10 percent of all diabetes cases in the United States.
 Type 2 diabetes, on the other hand, occurs in children and adults and is usually the result of obesity and inactivity.
-Carolinas HealthCare System's "Reverse the Risk" challenge is focused primarily on Type 2 diabetes.
+Carolinas HealthCare System's "Reverse the Risk" Pre-D Challenge is focused primarily on Type 2 diabetes.